Ronaldrc/rock-discord-bot/README.md

 # Overview

 Kick currently lacks an API readily available for users.
-Therefore, websites are webscraped.
+Therefore, Kick websites are webscraped.
 Twitch has a public API, so calls are made to receive streamer information.
 All information is stored in a PostgreSQL docker container.